ThomasTransboundaryYan/SmartSensorNodeMCU/README.md

 ## V1

-V1 is no longer maintained.
+V1 was no longer maintained.
 Please look at V2!

 ## V2